emakuthi/Final/ReadMe.md

 **Main Languages used:**

-* java for web application and spark as a frame work
+* java for web application and spark as a framework

 **Other Technologies:**